The IRS Audit Process

-The IRS Audit Process is important to understand, if you’re the unlucky chosen one.
+The IRS Audit Process is managed either by mail or through an in-person interview to review your records.
+The interview may be at an IRS office.
 That said, the Internal Revenue Service (IRS) accepts most federal returns as filed.
 Some returns, however, are examined, or audited, to determine if income, expenses, and credits are reported accurately.

 The IRS must follow the tax rules set forth by Congress in the Internal Revenue Code.
 They also follow Treasury Regulations, court decisions, and other rules and procedures written to administer the tax laws.
 If the examination results in a change to your tax liability, you may ask them to reconsider your case.
 Some reasons why they may reconsider your case include: